 Gluten Free Imitation Syrup Brands:

-Imitation, or artificial maple syrup, is made with a combination of ingredients, including high fructose corn syrup, artificial flavors, natural flavorings, caramel color, malt syrup, and artificial colors.
+Imitation, or artificial maple syrup, is made with various ingredients, including high fructose corn syrup, artificial flavors, natural flavorings, caramel color, malt syrup, and artificial colors.

 It is critical to read labels and look at the manufacturer’s websites to really ensure an imitation syrup is safe for you.